lebuitrago/epixproject/README.md

 2) Create Nano Instance in AWS and have it host the website
 3) Have images hosted in AWS S3 rather than locally
 4) Implement the Service pattern on CHANNEL as well
+5) Implement PUT, DELETE, POST services for both CHANNEL and SHOW to allow for forms in website
-5) Create TestNG test suite
+6) Create TestNG test suite
-6) Configure app.js routing properly where there would be a main Index.html rather than going to http://localhost:8080/#/channels
+7) Configure app.js routing properly where there would be a main Index.html rather than going to http://localhost:8080/#/channels

 ## Running Project
 1) Clone project